cuiyangwang/Hypothesis_testing_for_pickleDB/README.md

 ## Overview

-PickleDB is a lightweight and simple key-value store.
+[PickleDB](https://github.com/patx/pickledb) is a lightweight and simple key-value store.
 It is built upon Python's simplejson module and was designed to be fast and straightforward to use.
 This project aims to use Hypothesis, a powerful property-based testing framework for Python, to rigorously test PickleDB's functionality and uncover edge cases.

 ## Getting Started

+### Prerequisites

+- Python 3.x
+- pip (Python package installer)

 ### Install the required packages